hmltnbrn/classroom-library/README.md

 5. It's designed to always require a sign in to see student's names and to check out/in books.

 6. Signing in creates a browser session, allowing for refreshing the page and remaining signed in.
 Restart the server to reinitialize it.

+---

+Feel free to use this as a stepping stone for learning React or as a base for something else!
+Let me know if there are any issues or if you have any questions.